Welcome to Winona

-The Seis family was one of the early pioneering families of the Gulgon district, located in the central tablelands of NSW.
+The Seis family was one of the early pioneering families of the Gulgong district, located in the central tablelands of NSW.

 The property runs around four thousand, fine wool merino sheep which are managed holistically using ‘time control grazing’ methods.
 The Winona Merino Stud which consists of 500 stud ewes was founded in 1949 by Harry Seis.
 The Winona Kelpie stud is one of the largest known ‘kelpie working dog’ studs in the world & sells pups to countries like USA, Chile, Brazil, Holland, Norway and Ireland just to name a few.

 Winona grows up to 500 acres of oats annually using the ‘pasture cropping’ technique that Colin and his mate Daryl Cluff developed in 1993 .Native grass seed is an important ever growing enterprise for Winona.
 Native grass seed is now harvest annually from Winona native grassland.

 Providing high quality wool & lambs to numerous realtors around Australia and internationally.

 2. Kelpie Stud

 One of the largest working dogs studs in the world, supplying dogs internationally for the last 25 years.